duffee/Astro-Constants/README.md

 which only serve to obscure your intent from everyone, including yourself six months from now.
 C'mon now, **make your programs _readable_**!

+**Make your programs _faster!!!_**

+The benchmarks show that all of the long name constants are at least **3 times faster** in calculations than using variables, short names or other constant modules to hold the values.

 While no-one can give bomb-proof guarantees that these values are correct (indeed, some of them are liable to change in time), rest assured that these values will be checked against standards bodies and the relevant references and urls